coactum/moodle-mod_exammanagement/README.md

 ## Quick installation instructions ##

-1) Be sure you have at least Moodle 3.5 installed.
+1) Be sure you have at least Moodle 3.9 installed.
 2) Be sure you have the latest version of the module.
 3) Be sure you have the latest version of all your used language packs.
 4) Move the plugin folder to your moodles /mod directory.
 5) Open the site admninistration to start plugin installation.
 6) Wait untill installation is finished.
+7) Set plugin settings.
-7) Create an exam management activity and add or import default exam rooms that can be used by all teachers.
+8) Create an exam management activity and add or import default exam rooms that can be used by all teachers.
-8) Optional: Enable the possibility for all teachers to request a passwort reset.
+9) Optional: Enable the possibility for all teachers to request a passwort reset.
-9) Have fun organizing your exams!
+10) Have fun organizing your exams!

 ## Dependencies ##